BUY TICKETS HERE:

-$250 for reserved seating for 2 guests with 1 select bottle of Pilot Peak Wines to commemorate the event.
+$250 for reserved seating for 2 guests with 1 select bottle of wine to commemorate the event.
 Plus your name listed and a web link on the Fire Safe Council Community Partnership webpage and a line listing in the Fire Safe Council Annual Report

-$500 for reserved seating for 4 guests with 2 select bottles of Pilot Peak Wines to commemorate the event.
+$500 for reserved seating for 4 guests with 2 select bottles of wine to commemorate the event.
 Plus your logo listed and a web link on the Fire Safe Council Community Partnership webpage and a line listing in the Fire Safe Council Annual Report

 Please help us thank our sponsors and donors!